DETAILS

 Tokyo

-Today we visit the Imperial Palace, surrounded by moats and ramparts and home of the Imperial Family.
-Called Kokyo, the huge complex dates to the 15th century, when territorial disputes required massive fortifications and complex societal norms demanded elaborate palaces to reflect the high positions of the feudal lords.
-When completed, the Imperial Palace was the largest district in the world.
+Our tour of Tokyo continues this morning at the Imperial Palace, surrounded by moats and ramparts and home of the Imperial Family.
 Here we visit the East Gardens, part of the innermost circle of defense of the historic Edo Castle that once stood here.
-We then continue on to the Asakusa Kannon Temple, which contains a golden image of the Buddhist Kannon, goddess of mercy.
-According to legend, two fishermen dragged the statue from the sea in 628…but visitors cannot see it since it is hidden from the public.
-However, guests can make their way to the front of the temple to bathe in smoke from the incense cauldron; it is said that the smoke brings good health.
-Then we have time to explore the Nakamise shopping arcade outside the temple, filled with stalls selling local dishes, Buddhist trinkets, and popular souvenirs.
-From here we then visit the Tokyo National Museum, housing an extensive collection of art and antiquities from Japan and other Asian countries.
-This afternoon is at leisure for independent exploration; lunch and dinner are on our own today in this city with endless dining options.
+We continue on to the Buddhist Asakusa Kannon, Tokyo’s oldest temple (c.
+645 ce), and the adjacent Nakamise shopping arcade, dating to the 17th century.
+Last, we visit the Tokyo National Museum, housing an extensive collection of art and antiquities from Japan and other Asian countries.
+This afternoon is free for independent exploration; lunch and dinner are on our own in this city with endless dining options.

 Tokyo/Fuji-Hakone-Izu National Park/ Hakone